Two charged with starting largest ever Arizona wildfire

 The Arizona Republican and former Republican presidential candidate made the comment at a news conference after paying a visit to the site of the Wallow Fire.
 Critics accused him of trying to single out undocumented immigrants as scapegoats before the cause of the fires had been officially determined.

+In a statement released Wednesday, Arizona Governor Jan Brewer said she hoped the charges would help the state heal in the wake of the blaze.

+"Today's announcement ... will not bring back the forest, nor undo the damage done," Brewer said.
+"My hope, however -- if these two individuals are truly at-fault -- is that this news will be another step in the healing process for those who have suffered greatly from this damaging fire."

-The Malboeuf cousins are scheduled to make an initial appearance in federal court in Flagstaff, Ariz. on September 19.
+The Malboeuf cousins were scheduled to make an initial appearance in federal court in Flagstaff, Arizona, on September 19.

 A conviction for each of the offenses charged in the complaint carries a maximum penalty of six months in prison, a $5,000 fine or both.